Botulism and Honey: What's the Connection?

 Prevention Tips

-Do not feed honey or products containing honey to infants under 12 months old.
+• Do not feed honey or products containing honey to infants under 12 months of age.

 This Really Happened

-A 6-week-old boy was brought to the emergency room with a 2-day history of decreased activity, weak cry and poor feeding.
-He had been fed one teaspoon of honey every day for 2 weeks prior because of constipation.
-The brand and country of origin of the honey were not recorded in the medical record.
-The baby was admitted to the hospital and became increasingly limp, showing movement only of his fingers and toes.
-He had facial and eyelid drooping and flaccid paralysis (characterized by weakness and poor muscle tone) including his breathing muscles.
+A 6-week-old boy was brought to an emergency room with a 2-day history of decreased activity, weak cry, and poor feeding.
+He had been fed 1 teaspoonful of honey every day for 2 weeks prior because of constipation.
+The brand and country of origin of the honey were not reported.
+The boy was admitted to the hospital and became increasingly limp, showing only movement of his fingers and toes.
+He had facial and eyelid drooping and flaccid paralysis (characterized by weakness and poor muscle tone), including his breathing muscles.
 A diagnosis of infant botulism was confirmed by cultures of stool and honey samples.
-The baby remained on a ventilator for 67 days.
-On discharge 3 months after admission he still had muscle weakness and required feeding by a nasogastric tube.
-However, at the end of the third month after hospital discharge his neurological examination was unremarkable and further follow-up was normal.
+The boy remained on a ventilator for 67 days.
+When he was able to go home, he still had muscle weakness and required feeding through a nasogastric tube.
+However, 3 months later, his neurological examination was normal (from van der Vorst et al., 2006).

 For More Information